Create and manage Network Load Balancer

 Caution

-• The selected Zone and Subnet cannot be changed after creating the Load Balancer.
+• The selected Zone and Subnet cannot be changed after the Load Balancer creation is completed.

-• You can only select the Subnet included in the selected VPC you chose as Target VPC.
+• You can only select the Subnet included in the VPC you selected from Target VPC.

-• If you chose Private IP, you can only select the Subnet created with a Private Load Balancer Subnet.
+• If you select Private IP, you can only select the Subnet created with a Private Load Balancer Subnet.

-• If you chose Public IP, you can only select the Subnet created with Public Load Balancer Subnet.
+• If you select Public IP, you can only select the Subnet created with Public Load Balancer Subnet.

-• For more information about creating Subnets, see Create Subnet.
+• For more information on how to create Subnets, see Create Subnet.

 • You do not need to create separate Subnets for each Load Balancer, however, we recommend a Subnet in the C Class (255.255.255.0) scale.

-• Public IP: select a Public IP that you possess or subscribe a new Public IP.
+• Public IP: select a Public IP that you possess or subscribe to a new Public IP.

 2. Create Load Balancer (set listener)